KingOfSpades/rescueTimeBar/README.md

 ![Example](example.png)

-Bars can look like:
+Circles can look like this:

-▁ ▄ ▇
+● ◐ ○

 Credits to for the original code and idea: https://github.com/jckyeh/bitbar-rescuetime-plugin